-RIVERSIDE, Calif. - Recreational marijuana will soon be fully legal in California, but a related drug known as honey oil remains illegal - and highly dangerous to manufacture.
+RIVERSIDE, Calif.
+(KABC) -- Recreational marijuana will soon be fully legal in California, but a related drug known as honey oil remains illegal - and highly dangerous to manufacture.

 The Riverside County District Attorney's Office is stepping up efforts to warn the public about the dangers of honey oil.